 Snoring - A Frustrating Condition

 People with forms of sleep apnea might be more irritable, cranky, and spacey, can't concentrate during the day, have headaches and feel lethargic.
-We do know that there are several conditions linked to sleep apnea.
-Excessive weight, age, allergies, deviated septum, drinking of alcohol, and head and body sleeping positions.
-Chronic long-standing cases of apnea have been linked according to the University of California to Cardiovascular problems, hypertension, strokes, heart attacks, as well as type two diabetes, and chronic inflammation, which is associated with heart disease.
-It is the breath stopping for short periods of time that can cause a temporary rise in blood pressure, which over time may become chronic.
+There are several conditions linked to sleep apnea: excessive weight, age, allergies, deviated septum, drinking alcohol, and head and body sleeping positions.
+Chronic long-standing cases of apnea have been linked to cardiovascular problems, hypertension, strokes, heart attacks, as well as type two diabetes, and chronic inflammation, which is associated with heart disease.
+The breath stopping for short periods of time can cause a temporary rise in blood pressure, which over time may become chronic.

 Dr. Donna Watson